Kiskae/netgear_cm_exporter/README.md

 is likely to work with other modems in the CMxxxx family.
 If you are able to run this successfully on another Netgear cable modem model, please see the contributing section below.

+## Modifications

+Support for the Ziggo Ubee UVW320b

 ## Supported Devices

 These Netgear models have been tested and are officially supported: